CAMB-DSbD/attestablelauncher/attestablelauncher_nointeraction/README.md

 1. Sings the results with a private key.

-1. Sends the results and  signature to the clients for vrification.
+1. Sends the results and  signature to the client for verification.

+1. The client retrieves verifies the validity of the the server's certificate.

+1. The client retrieves the server's public key from the server's certificate and verifies that neither the signature or the results sennt by the server have been altered in transit.

 __attestablelauncher_nointeract.py__ is implemented as a server that